Wholetime Watch Manager (Transfer In)

 Stage 2

-Assessment for this role is due to take place week commencing 24 February 2025.
+Assessment for this role is due to take place week commencing 04 April 2025 at the OSC in Croydon.
 Please be advised that if you are unable to make the scheduled assessment date, we may not be able to make alternative arrangements.

 Additional Information